MaironU/prueba_back_doublev/README.md

 DELETE DOMINIO/api/tickets/id Este endpoint elimina un TICKET y recibe como parámetro el id del ticket que se quiere eliminar.

-Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.

-You may also try the [Laravel Bootcamp](https://bootcamp.laravel.com), where you will be guided through building a modern Laravel application from scratch.

-If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
-Laracasts contains over 2000 video tutorials on a range of topics including Laravel, modern PHP, unit testing, and JavaScript.
-Boost your skills by digging into our comprehensive video library.

 ## Url de producción

 La Api ha sido subida a un servidor de heroku la url es la siguiente: https://apidoublevpartner-6da8e919a215.herokuapp.com